Hesston College creates an atmosphere where choices can be made that are consistent with the life and teaching of Jesus Christ.

 - Bible Studies and Small Groups–student ministry assistants lead groups for fellowship, sharing, Bible study and prayer.

-- Missions/Service Emphasis Days–twice each year, representatives from various mission and service agencies provide information about their programs.
+- Mission/Service Days–twice each year, representatives from various mission and service agencies provide information about their programs.

-- Camp Recruitment Days–each year during the spring semester, representatives from various summer camps come to campus to provide information about the needs and opportunities within the camps they represent.
+- Camp Ministry Days–each year during the fall semester, representatives from various summer camps come to campus to provide information about the needs and opportunities within the camps they represent.

 - Retreats–Stutzman Retreat Center is available for group use.